sercancicek/netlify-demo/src/homeMD/home.md

 ---
-  h1: "Hey I'm Cicek and I live in gross Ankara"
+  h1: "Hey I'm Cicek and I live in Ankara"
   h2: "Being a developer is the funniest thing"
   p: "Call me if you need a developer?"
 ---